holyfreak/dynamodb_traverse/README.md

 ### Benchmark (in progress)

 ### Road map
-We are currently working on a distributed migration tool that takes migration tasks execution to next level.
+We are currently working on a distributed traversing tool that takes traversing tasks execution to next level.
 So stay tuned!